grueki/RFC913-SFTP/README.md

 ## Testing

-To test, follow the steps as described in **Server Setup** to run the server.
+To test, _first follow the steps as described in **Server Setup** to run the server_.
 The testing script can then be run:
 1. Open a new command prompt
-2. Change directory to the `RFC 913/Server` directory (if not already in that directory)
+2. Change directory to the `RFC913-SFTP/Server` directory (if not already in that directory)
-3. (First time only) Execute the following command to give `./test.sh` permission: `chmod +x ./test.sh`
+3. (First time only) You may need to execute the following command to give `./test.sh` permission: `chmod +x ./test.sh`
 4. Execute the 'test' script with `./test.sh` to start the testing client

 **1. User ID with no password/accound**